 Stay out of the gutter.
 Collins Bowling Center adds to the 50's vibe of the Southland shopping and dining area.
 If the kids are having trouble sleeping, maybe all-night Cosmic Bowling is your answer.
 859-277-5746.
 (Malibu Jack’s has a bowling alley, too!)

 Gifts, Toys and More

 Go shopping.
 If you’re going to go shopping with kids, go big.
 Lexington is home to the largest mall in the state: Fayette Mall on Nicholasville Road, with over 200 stores and restaurants.
-Kids of all ages will find something they like here--little ones will especially enjoy The Disney Store, which features all kinds of official Disney-character merchandise, and the Build a Bear Workshop, where they can create their own stuffed animal "from scratch."
+Kids of all ages will find something they like here--little ones will especially enjoy the Build a Bear Workshop, where they can create their own stuffed animal "from scratch."
 The Summit at Fritz Farm is another huge shopping area, just across the road from the mall.
 Kids will love the interactive, Kentucky-themed play area, which happens to be located very close to plenty of terrific food options, including the Shake Shack.